nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - List policies for the person at the specified PERSON_INDEX.
 - The index refers to the index number shown in the displayed persons list.
 - The index must be a positive integer 1, 2, 3, …​

+### Editing a policy : `editpolicy`

+Edits an existing policy in the application.

+Format: `editpolicy INDEX [n/NAME_OF_POLICY] [p/PMT_AMOUNT [PMT_FREQ] [NUM_OF_PMT]] [c/COMMISSION_% [NUM_OF_PMT]] [cl/PERSON_INDEX] [t/TAG] [e/COVERAGE_EXPIRY_DATE] …​`

+* Edits the policy at the specified `INDEX`.
+The index refers to the index number shown in the displayed policy list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the policy will be removed i.e adding of tags is not cumulative.
+* You can remove all the policy’s tags by typing `t/` without specifying any tags after it.

+Examples:
+*  `editpolicy 1 p/100 c/20` Edits the payment amount and commission of the 1st policy to be `100` and `20%` respectively.
+*  `editpolicy 2 n/Life Policy t/` Edits the name of the 2nd policy to be `Life Policy` and clears all existing tags.

+### Deleting A Policy : `deletepolicy`

+Deletes a policy from the policy list.

+Format: `deletepolicy INDEX`

+### Sorting a Policy: `sortpolicy`

+Sorts the policy list alphabetically by the order specified.

+Format: `sortpolicy SORTER`

+These are the current sorts implemented:
+* `titleasc`: Sorts the policies in ascending order based on the saved title
+* `titledsc`: Sorts the policies in descending order based on the saved title
+* `priceasc`: Sorts the policies in ascending order based on the saved payment
+* `pricedsc`: Sorts the policies in descending order based on the saved payment
+* `commasc`: Sorts the policies in ascending order based on the saved commission
+* `commdsc`: Sorts the policies in descending order based on the saved commission
+* `dateasc`: Sorts the policies in ascending order based on the saved expiry date
+* `datedsc`: Sorts the policies in descending order based on the saved expiry date

 ### Clear Person's Policy : `clearpolicy`